I think the information’s interesting, and may be meaningful. But I’m pretty sure this isn’t a portent of doom.

 A few folks, at least, look for a scapegoat after disasters.
 Blaming the victim, or God, isn’t a new idea.1

 Folks have sometimes done both.

 Someone wrote “On the Evil Times of Edward II” after the Great Famine of 1315-17, but before the Black Death.
-Versions we have are rewrites of the lost original:
+The versions we have are rewrites of a lost original:

 “…For tho God seih that the world was so over gart,

 He sente a derthe on eorthe, and made hit ful smarte.